 Be sure to remove all entries from the printing queue.
 After removing all printing jobs you should be able to remove your printer without any problems.

 If the Devices and printers is not opening in Windows 10, we have an excellent guide that will help you fix the problem.

 4. Remove your printer using the Print Management

 - Press Windows Key + S and enter print management.
 Select Print Management from the menu.

-- Once Print Management window opens, go to Custom Filters > All Printers.
+- Once the Print Management window opens, go to Custom Filters and select All Printers.

-- When Device Manager opens, select View > Show hidden devices.
+- When Device Manager opens, select View and select Show hidden devices.

 - Delete your printer from Print queues and Printers sections.